defra-design/-Defra-content-patterns-and-style-guide/README.md

 # -Defra-content-patterns-and-style-guide

-In edit mode (the pencil icon), use this mark-up to structure the content:
+In edit mode (the pencil icon), choose edit this file and use this mark-up to structure the content:

 # -this is a heading:
 Use # for this heading